Meet the Maker: Akani Designs

 I’ve learned that a Team/Support network is critical at all stages - no one person has all of the answers or capacity to meet the goal.

-Meet the Maker: Chakou Collection
+Meet the Maker: Caku Collection

 What kind of artisan/designer are you?